g-abriel4/g-abriel4/README.md

 ⋆ - I am almost always offtab, so whisper to interact at all times!
 Feel free to cuddle w/ me unless stated otherwise in name

 ⋆ - Tonetags are heavily appreciated and reccomended, as I struggle reading tone thru messages.
-I will ask for clarity when needed though!
+I will ask for clarification when needed though!

+⋆ - I am extremely sensitive, please be kind or I might cry :(

 # ✦•┈๑⋅⋯ DNI / IWVEC ⋯⋅๑┈•✦